-- Update internal documentation show new locations and IP addresses.
+- Update internal documentation to show new locations and IP addresses.

-- Review any resources that interact with the on-premises VMs, and update any relevant settings or documentation to reflect the new configuration.
+- Review any resources that interact with the on-premises VMs.
+Update any relevant settings or documentation to reflect the new configuration.

-The Contoso security team review the VM and database to determine any security issues.
+The Contoso security team reviews the VM and database to determine any security issues:

-- They consider securing the data on the VM disks using Disk encryption and Azure Key Vault.
+- They consider securing the data on the VM disks by using Azure Disk Encryption and Azure Key Vault.

 - Communication between the VM and database instance isn't configured for SSL.
-They will need to do this to ensure that database traffic can't be hacked.
+They'll need to configure SSL to ensure that database traffic can't be hacked.